"

 5. Sun Exposure

-Sun exposure is one of the major environmental factors that can contribute to the development of wrinkles and other signs of aging.
+Sun exposure is one of the major environmental factors that can contribute to the development of wrinkles and other signs of ageing.
 This is because exposure to ultraviolet (UV) radiation from the sun can damage collagen and elastin in the skin, leading to a loss of skin firmness and elasticity.

 There are two types of UV radiation from the sun that can damage the skin: UVA and UVB.
-UVA radiation is the main contributor to skin aging, while UVB radiation is the main cause of sunburn.
+UVA radiation is the main contributor to skin ageing, while UVB radiation is the main cause of sunburn.
 Both types of radiation can contribute to the development of wrinkles, however.

 6. Smoking and Use of Tobacco products